eh3rrera/eh3rrera.github.io/_posts/2017-04-05-becoming-a-pluralsight-author.md

 ---
 layout: post
-title: Becoming a Pluralsight author
+title: Becoming a Pluralsight Author
 description: In this article, I share my experience on passing the Pluralsight audition
 categories:
   - pluralsight